Bloodthirsty, giant, deformed creatures that once were ordinary humans and animals?

 - The Lieutenant seems to melt from the inside out as he twitches around.

-- Frank Horrigan, who manages to rattle out his Famous Last Words despite his legs and torso being explosively separated not half a minute earlier.
+- Frank Horrigan, who manages to rattle out his Famous Last Words despite his legs and torso being explosively separated not half a minute earlier before his head explodes off his body.

 - Critical hit-kills with plasma weapons causes the victim's flesh to melt off the bones, as they're screaming.

 - Shot from laser rifle can cleave you in half, revealing the protruding stump of your spine.

 - Alien blaster and pulse weapons will turn your target into pile of ash or outright disintegrate it.